Goutte/git-spend/README.md

 Advanced Usage
 --------------

-### Read from stdin
+### Read from standard input

-You can also parse messages from `stdin` instead of the git log:
+You can also directly parse messages from `stdin` instead of attempting to read the git log:

 ```
 git log > git.log
 cat git.log | git-spend sum --stdin
 ```

+> `git spend` ignores standard input otherwise.

 ### Configure the time modulo